MorrisPenasso/templateStore/README.md

 For more details, see angular-seed repository and follow steps to configure your project: https://github.com/angular/angular-seed

-Now that i create my default Angular project, you can built this web application:
+Now that you have create a default Angular project, you can built this web application:

 ![cattura](https://cloud.githubusercontent.com/assets/20413873/16768492/e23b2f48-4844-11e6-8c5b-5843f409a510.PNG)